Description of Data Formats

 - Psi: The angle (in degrees) which produced the MIP value.

-- Defocus: The relative defocus value (in Angstroms) which produced the MIP value.
+- Defocus: The relative defocus value (in Angstroms, relative to estimated defocus of micrograph) which produced the MIP value.

 A note on correlation modes and output shapes